 Storing and disposing of meds incorrectly

 Drugs, including OTC meds, need to be stored accordingly to maintain their effectiveness.
-“Medications may require a certain temperature range, protection from light, or protection from humidity to maintain the product integrity so the medication won’t physically change or lose potency,” Young says.
-In addition, you should dispose of unused meds according to the FDA’s guidelines.
-“Proper medication disposal is critical to reduce harm from accidental exposure and intentional misuse by others for whom the medicine was not prescribed,” Walker says.
+"Medications may require a certain temperature range, protection from light, or protection from humidity to maintain the product integrity so the medication won't physically change or lose potency," Young says.
+That means not storing them in the bathroom where temperature and humidity changes.
+In addition, you should dispose of unused meds according to the FDA's guidelines.
+"Proper medication disposal is critical to reduce harm from accidental exposure and intentional misuse by others for whom the medicine was not prescribed," Walker says.
 This is how you should be storing your vitamins and supplements.

 - Clinical Toxicology: “Non-health care facility medication errors resulting in serious medical outcomes”

 - U.S. Food and Drug Administration: “Acetaminophen: Avoiding Liver Injury”